How will I manage school with a baby?

 How will I manage work with a baby?

 Managing the possible tensions between work and parenting can be a major factor in the decision making process around an unplanned pregnancy.
 For some women, continuing an unplanned pregnancy can mean an unwelcome break to career development and significant financial challenges.
 Other women will seek ways to manage parenting and work.
 Working Women Queensland provides quality up-to-date information on working conditions and leave entitlements for pregnant and parenting women.
 The Department of Human Services through its Centrelink system administers paid parental leave.
-Changes to entitlements to government and employer provided paid leave are currently under review and women may face reduced entitlements after July 2016.

-If you are hoping to draw on informal child care support from friends, family or the man involved in the pregnancy it can be important to get a realistic idea of the level and type of support that might bec reliably offered.
+If you are hoping to draw on informal child care support from friends, family or the man involved in the pregnancy it can be important to get a realistic idea of the level and type of support that might be reliably offered.

 Australian citizens along with a range of other resident categories and visa holders may be eligible for the Child Care Benefit and the Child Care Rebate to meet some of the costs of approved child care.
 The availability of places varies widely and in some situations access may be difficult or involve waiting times.
 The Child Care Access Hotline 1800 670 305 may be able to provide you with information about the types of child care available and availability in your geographic area.